 The overall goal of the work programme is to ensure accessible, equitable, and quality abortion services across New Zealand Aotearoa.
-This work is led by the Regulatory Assurance team, within the Regulatory Services directorate.
+This work is led by the Regulatory Assurance team, within the Regulation and Monitoring directorate.

 The passing of the Abortion Legislation Act 2020, and the subsequent decriminalisation of abortion in Aotearoa, provided opportunity to address inequity of access.
 This includes increasing access to timely and equitable abortion care, and giving more of a voice to Māori, Pacific, rainbow, and disabled communities to create services that better meet the needs of these groups.

-The amended legislation contains several statutory obligations for Manatū Hauora that are being addressed through the planned work programme.
+The amended legislation contains several statutory obligations for Manatū Hauora (the Ministry) that are being addressed through the planned work programme.
 These include:

 - ensuring that pregnant individuals can self-refer to abortion services